merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/03_Currency.md

 ![Currency - Price - Manage Products - Edit Product - Prices](advanced-pricing-currency-price-manage-products-edit-product-prices-700x381.png)

-Uncheck appropriate Default check box if you need to overwrite any currency price.
-If Default checkbox is marked then currency price will be dynamically calculated according to currency rates (default behaviour of Magento).
-Recalculate by function may assist you to overwrite currencies prices by desired currency.
-Check Recalculate by checkbox and select primary currency you want to use for recalculation.
-Once primary currency changed other currencies prices are coming updated depending on rates automatically.
+Uncheck the appropriate Default check box if you need to overwrite any currency price.
+If the Default checkbox is marked then the currency price will be dynamically calculated according to currency rates (default behaviour of Magento).
+Recalculating by function may assist you in overwriting currency prices by the desired currency.
+Check Recalculate by checkbox and select the primary currency you want to use for recalculation.
+Once the primary currency is changed, other currency prices are updated depending on rates automatically.

-Now when a customer comes to your store and selects currency he will see next:
+Now when a customer comes to your store and selects currency, he will see next:

 ![Currency - Price - Products](advanced-pricing-currency-price-products-700x547.png)

 ### Special Price

-You can overwrite the product special price for each currency separately, similar to the price described above.
+You can overwrite the product's special price for each currency separately, similar to the price described above.

 In administrator panel: Catalog -> Manage Products -> Edit Product -> Prices -> Special Price Per Currency.